lgactna/unr-csc23-ctf/README.md

 # csc-ctf-challenges
-For the 2023 University of Nevada, Reno Cybersecurity Conference
+Challenges authored by me for the 2023 University of Nevada, Reno Cybersecurity Conference.